-- How long participation will take - Who can participate (inclusion or exclusion criteria) - Any risks and benefits (but do not emphasize any compensation!) - A statement that it is research - Your contact information - A basic summary of what your study is about participants know what project to reference if they contact the IRB and also that you have approval.
+- How long participation will take - Who can participate (inclusion or exclusion criteria) - Any risks and benefits (but do not emphasize any compensation!) - A statement that it is research - Your contact information - A basic summary of what your study is about

 Above all, make sure your advertisement is consistent with your application details.
 Below are some tips and suggestions to keep in mind while creating your ad.
-Your IRB number lets